DanielKocan/EasyMatchmaking/README.md

 EasyMatchmaking is a plugin for Unreal Engine that lets you create **lobbies with sessions for dedicated servers!**

-Unlike the official Online Subsystem EOS Plugin, this is **pure C++ with no extra dependencies**, giving you **full control** of your network.
+Unlike the official Online Subsystem EOS Plugin, this is **pure C++ for UE with no extra plugins dependencies**, giving you **full control** of your network.
 You can generate your server `.exe` file, run it on your machine, or send it to a cloud service and it'll host the server for you.

 ## Motivation